-The glitz, glamour and prestige of dog shows and the glossy ads in dog and cat magazines suggest that buying a purebred pet from a store or breeder is the best way to go.
-Unfortunately, the pet industry has a dark side, and while some respectable breeders sell healthy and beautiful animals, many others are abusive.
+The glitz, glamour, and prestige of dog shows and the glossy ads in dog and cat magazines suggest that buying a purebred pet from a store or breeder is the best way to go.
+Unfortunately, the pet industry has a dark side and can be extremely abusive.
 And even the healthiest baby animals are too challenging and expensive to fit some owners’ schedules and abilities.

 1. Save a Life